rid00z/FreshMvvm/README.md

 This Framework, while simple, is also powerful and uses a Convention over Configuration style.

-> *Note* Different to standard naming conventions, FreshMvvm uses Page and PageModel instead of View and ViewModel, this is inline with Xamarin.Forms using Pages.
+> *Note* ~~Different to standard naming conventions, FreshMvvm uses Page and PageModel instead of View and ViewModel, this is inline with Xamarin.Forms using Pages.~~ You can now use the ViewModel convention

-* A Page must have a corresponding PageModel, with naming important so a QuotePageModel must have a QuotePage The BindingContext on the page will be automatically set with the Model
+* A Page must have a corresponding PageModel, with naming important so a QuotePageModel must have a QuotePage The BindingContext on the page will be automatically set with the Model (Note* you can also now use the ViewModel naming convention)
 * A PageModel can have a Init method that takes a object
 * A PageModel can have a ReverseInit method that also take a object and is called when a model is poped with a object
 * PageModel can have dependancies automatically injected into the Constructor